pingcap/docs/op-guide/configuration.md

 + default: "new"
 + Note: this flag will be deprecated later.

-### --port
+### --addr

-+ the listening port for client traffic
++ the listening address for client traffic
-+ default: 1234
++ default: "0.0.0.0:1234"
-+ The listening address is `0.0.0.0:${port}`.
 + Note: this flag will be deprecated later.

-### --advertise-port
+### --advertise-addr

-+ the server advertise port for client traffic
++ the server advertise address for client traffic
-+ default: ${port}
++ default: ${addr}
-+ If you use Docker to start PD, and use different ports to map the listening port, you must set this flag.
-For example, if you use `-p 11234:1234`, the advertise port must be 11234 through which the client can connect to PD.
++ If the client cannot connect to PD through the default listening address, you must manually set the advertise address explicitly.
 + Note: this flag will be deprecated later.

-### --http-port
+### --http-addr

-+ the server http port
++ the server http address
-+ default: 9090
++ default: "0.0.0.0:9090"
 + Note: this flag will be deprecated later.

 ## TiKV

-### -P, --port
+### -A, --addr

-+ the server listening port for outer traffic
++ the server listening address
-+ default: 20160
++ default: "0.0.0.0:20160"
-+ The listening address is `0.0.0.0:${port}`.

-### --advertise-port
+### --advertise-addr

-+ the server advertise port for outer traffic
++ the server advertise address for client traffic.
-+ default: ${port}
++ default: ${addr}
-+ If you use Docker to start TiKV, and use different ports to map the listening port, you must set this flag.
-For example, if you use `-p 20161:20160`, the advertise port must be 20161 through which the client can connect to TiKV.
++ + If the client cannot connect to TiKV through the default listening address, you must manually set the advertise address explicitly.

-### -H, --host

-+ the server host
-+ default: "127.0.0.1"
-+ You must set this flag so that it can be connected from outside.
-You can only ignore it in the standalone mode.

 ### -L, --Log